soleilyasmina/gaia/README.md

 Clone this repository onto your local machine.
 Once you have this repo cloned down, run `npm i`, and `brew install jq`.
 From then on, you can run `npm start` to set up your `config.json`.
 This will involve the following three steps:

 1. First, you'll have to activate the Google Sheets API.
 You can do so by following the link in the CLI on your General Assembly Google Account.
-Enable the Google Sheets API, name the app "GAIA", select "Desktop app", download the client configuration, and add the file to the `setup` folder.
+Enable the Google Sheets API, name the app "GAIA", select "Desktop app", download the client configuration, and add the file to the `src/config` folder.
 2. After adding your credentials, run `npm start` to set up your config.json, which will have (among others) the following things:
     - __name__: your first name (for signing e-mails)
     - __pronouns__: your pronouns (for signing e-mails)